ben-n93/ben-n93.github.io/content/blog/geojson_shave.md

 ## How I did it

-To fully understand how the command-line tool works you can read the [source code](https://github.com/ben-n93/geojson-shave/) but to truncuate coordinates I used a recursive function with regex:
+To fully understand how the command-line tool works you can read the [source code](https://github.com/ben-n93/geojson-shave/) but to truncuate coordinates I used a recursive function:

 ```python
 def _create_coordinates(coordinates, precision):